marekboro/Marketplace-v4/README.md

 - Run scrip ' igs_products.sql' located in root folder to run the server.
 - Update "Default" string in appsettings.json to reflect the credentials/settings of your sql server.
 - Run the App
+- To test in postman, rename tests.json found in root to tests.postman and import into postman.